nus-cs2113-AY2122S1/ip/README.md

 - Words in `UPPER_CASE` are parameters to be given by the user.

 ###Adding a ToDo Task: `todo`
 Adds a ToDo task for DUKE to keep track.
-If an empty or blank task description is given, the ToDo task will not be added and a warning will be given.

 Format: `todo TASK_DESCRIPTION`

+- If an empty or blank task description is given, the ToDo task will not be added and a warning will be given.

 Example: `todo read book`

 ###Adding a Deadline Task: `deadline`
 Adds a Deadline task for DUKE to keep track.
-If any parameters given is empty or blank, the Deadline task will not be added and a warning will be given.

 Format: `deadline TASK_DESCRIPTION /by DEADLINE`

+- If any parameters given is empty or blank, the Deadline task will not be added and a warning will be given.

 Example: `deadline read book /by 21 feb`

 ###Adding an Event Task: `event`
 Adds an Event task for DUKE to keep track.
-If any parameters given is empty or blank, the Event task will not be added and a warning will be given.

 Format: `event TASK_DESCRIPTION /at EVENT_DETAILS`

+- If any parameters given is empty or blank, the Event task will not be added and a warning will be given.

 Example: `event read book /at 21 feb bishan library`

 ###Listing All Tasks: `list`
 Shows a list of all tasks DUKE is currently tracking.
-All the tasks shown will be indexed starting from 1.

 Format: `list`

+- All the tasks shown will be indexed starting from 1.
+- If there are no tasks, DUKE will let the user know.

 How the list will look like: